SeldonIO/seldonio.github.com/prediction-overview.md

  * events - folder to store raw events
  * day_number - a unix day number to separate events received into days

-The offline feature transformations will then take some number of days of events, for example the last 120 days of events, and transform them into a single new file which is stored in a "features" folder under the current day number.
-Also stored will be the models needed to recreate the transformation at runtime.
-Example folders are show below:
+The offline feature transformations will then take some number of days of events, for example the last 120 days of events, and run a predictive pipeline which may contain some feeature transformation and a final modelling stage using some machine learning algorithm.
+The models created from the transformations and final estimator are stored for later use at runtime.
+For example a pipeline with a final xgboost model might be stored in the following folder:

 {% highlight bash %}
-/<client>/models/<day_number>/<feature_model>
-/<client>/features/<day_number>/features.json
+/<client>/xgboost/<day_number>/model
 e.g.
-/acme/models/16550/1
-/acme/models/16550/2
-/acme/features/16550/features.json
-{% endhighlight %}

-Finally some offline modelling witll be performed and the resulting model stored under a folder for client, model type (e.g. vowpal wabbit) and day number.

-{% highlight bash %}
-/<client>/vw/<day_number>/model
-e.g.
-/acme/vw/1/model
+/acme/xgboost/1/model
 {% endhighlight %}

 ## Example